Without recourse. All Rights Reserved. Tree of Life©

 Artaxerxes I began before the end of the Babylonian and Scriptural accession

-previously attributed “to scribal error” (by Horn and Wood) are now resolved
+previously attributed “to scribal error” (by Horn and Wood) are now somewhat

 AP 9.
 Year 6 of Artaxerxes I |